deneb42/SublimeLogReader/README.md

 # SublimeLogReader

-Log colorator for SublimeText allowing easy reviewing of android and ios logs
+Log colorator for SublimeText allowing easy reviewing of Android and iOS logs

 ## Installation
 1. Download the repo as a zip